 The ingredients in these truffles are all-natural good for you stuff.
-There is nothing in the truffle that will make you feel guilty after you have it.
 It has walnuts, almonds, unsweetened shredded coconut, hemp seeds, chia seeds, flax meal, raisins, cardamom, unsweetened cocoa powder, honey, and coconut oil.

-I know the ingredient list seems long, but when you consider that all you do is mix it all together in the food processor and then role it into truffles – why wouldn’t you make such a good for you healthy snack?
+I know the ingredient list seems long, but when you consider that all you do is mix it together in the food processor and role into truffles – why wouldn’t you make such a healthy snack?

-No matter how healthy these truffles are, they have to taste good for one to want to have these in the first place, so these truffles do have honey to add a bit of sweetness, as I found the raisins I added didn’t give enough sweetness to my liking.
+No matter how healthy these truffles are, they have to taste good, so these truffles do have honey to add a bit of sweetness.
 If you don’t have a sweet tooth like I do, try making these truffles without the honey, or adjust the honey quantity down according to your sweetness level.
 Here is the recipe.

 Cocoa & Cardamom Nut & Super Seeds Protein-bar Truffles

 - 2 cups walnuts